allykdevers/foodpassthrough/readme.md

 # Pass Through Server
-A simple pass through server for accessing Yelp API from a client.
+A simple pass through server for accessing Food2Fork API from a client.

 Only a few endpoints are exposed by default.